Today's Quote “There is no security on this earth; there is only opportunity.” |

 (Christian Religious Writings / Bible)

-bring to book to reprimand or require (someone) to give an explanation of his conduct
+to book to reprimand or require (someone) to give an explanation of

 (Economics, Accounting & Finance / Accounting & Book-keeping)

-in someone's good or bad books regarded by someone with favour (or disfavour)
+someone's good or bad books regarded by someone with favour

-keep the books to keep written records of the finances of a business or other enterprise
+to keep written records of the finances of a business or other

 on the books